Tod Brown

-Tod David Brown (born November 15, 1936) is an American prelate of the Roman Catholic Church.
+Tod David Brown (November 15, 1936 – October 15, 2023) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Boise in Idaho from 1989 to 1998 and as bishop of the Diocese of Orange in Southern California from 1998 to 2012.

 Born and raised in Northern California, Brown studied in California and in Rome before being ordained to the priesthood in 1963.
 As a priest, Brown held several positions in the Diocese of Monterey-Fresno.
 In 1988, Pope John Paul II appointed Brown as bishop of Boise and he was consecrated in April 1989.
-He was appointed as the third Bishop of Orange in 1998 and held that position until he reached the mandatory retirement age for bishops in 2012.
+He was appointed the third Bishop of Orange in 1998 and held that position until he reached the mandatory retirement age for bishops in 2012.

 Brown is known for negotiating a $100 million legal settlement for sexual abuse victims in the Diocese of Orange and for purchasing the Crystal Cathedral for the diocese.